embassynetwork/modernomad/docs/how-to-run.md

 @todo This is a fix to make webpack work.
 Configuration needs tidying up by whoever knows how webpack works.
 - `cp webpack-stats-prod.json webpack-stats.json`
+- Edit server.js and replace `YOUR_HOST_NAME_OR_IP` to the public IP address or hostname you are serving from.
+E.g. `public: 'myhousingnetwork.com'`

 note that the stripe library requires custom arguments which the requirements.txt file parsing [apparently doesn't